 How we treat each of those customers can vary considerably: Now consider which of these customers you would:

-TALKINGTECH can develop customised systems that automatically generate the most appropriate action based on each customer’s ongoing Payment behavior.
+TALKINGTECH can develop customised customer engagement strategies and systems that automatically generate the most appropriate action based on each customer’s ongoing Payment behavior.

-Treating the Payments process as nothing more than a transaction, fails to maximize opportunities to: engage with your customers better, provide them with options and ease of payment, isolate the most appropriate and efficient actions, reduce churn and improve the bottom line
+Payment management systems that treat Payments as nothing more than a transaction, fails to maximize opportunities to: engage with your customers better, provide them with options and ease of payment, isolate the most appropriate and efficient actions, reduce churn and improve the bottom line